stabilaprotocol/documentation-en/docs/introduction/overview.md

 ## 2.1 How to Become a Governor

  In STABILA network, any account can apply to become a governor candidate.
 Every account can vote for executives.
 The top 21 candidates with the most votes are Governors.
-Super representatives can produce blocks.
+Governors can produce blocks.
 The votes will be counted every 6 hours, so governors may also change every 6 hours.

  To prevent vicious attack, STABILA network burns 9999 STB from the account that applies to become a governor candidate.